 Our success rates mark MFC out as an outstanding performer in the provision of fertility services.
 We consistently rank well above the European average as published by the European Society for Human Reproduction & Embryology and HFEA in the UK.

-We are delighted to report that our clinical pregnancy rate for IVF and ICSI treatments in 2016 was an amazing 47% * per completed cycle of treatment.
-In couples where the female partner was 37 years of age or younger, the chance of conceiving with a fresh cycle of treatment was 53-54% * These success rates are significantly above internationally reported success rates.
+We are delighted to report that our clinical pregnancy rate for IVF and ICSI treatments for the first 6 months in 2017 was an amazing 50% * per completed cycle of treatment.
+In couples where the female partner was 35 years of age or younger, the chance of conceiving with a fresh cycle of treatment was 65% * These success rates are significantly above internationally reported success rates.

-Our overall twin pregnancy rate remains low at only 8.8% due to our carefully applied criteria regarding single embryo transfers (SETs).
+Our overall twin pregnancy rate continues to decline at only 4.9% due to our carefully applied criteria regarding single embryo transfers (SETs).